thiagosteps227/thiagosteps227/README.md

 ## Hello, I am <strong>Thiago dos Passos!</strong>

-> I'm a Software Engineer,MSc.
+> I'm a Software Engineer, MSc.
 Currently working for Holonic Inc. I'm a former Brazilian Navy Combat Diver

 🔭 I'm working on a project using microservices with Springboot tools such as Spring Cloud API Gateway and much more.
 You can find the repositories here in my github.